JasonAnderson0/IntroToCPP_Assessment/ReadMe.txt

 The solution is in the AIEYear1Samples-master file

 Arrays Exercises:
-The executables for each exercise are in Release file.
+The executables for each exercise are in Release file. system("pause") was put at the end of each code to keep the window there until the user is ready to close it.
 The solution is in the main file.

 Version Control: